Kernel Learning by quantum annealer

-However, because calculating the expected value of the Gibbs-Boltzmann distribution requires calculating the frequency of the states given by the Gibbs-Boltzmann distribution, it is generally computationally expensive.
+However, calculating the expected value of the Gibbs-Boltzmann distribution requires calculating the frequency of the states provided by the Gibbs-Boltzmann distribution, so it is generally computationally expensive.
 It takes advantage of the fact that sampling from a quantum annealer follows a Gibbs-Boltzmann distribution, which allows for faster learning by approximating the model-dependent term as the expected value of the sample.
 Therefore, by utilizing the fact that sampling from a quantum annealer follows the Gibbs-Boltzmann distribution, it is possible to approximate the expected values given by the Gibbs-Boltzmann distribution with samples obtained from quantum annealing, which enables faster learning.
-In this paper, we propose a new application that focuses on the output distribution of quantum annealer: kernel learning.
-Kernel trick is a very powerful tool in the field of machine learning.
-Although it is important to select a kernel function that fits the data, there is no systematic approach to selecting the best kernel function that fits the data.
-Therefore, kernel learning was proposed to learn a kernel function that fits the data\cite{Li2019,Mairal2016,Gonen2011}.
-We employ a multi-layer RBM as the model to learn the kernel function and use a quantum annealer to train the RBM.